strateos/react-map-interaction/README.md

   // contents appear at actual size, greater than 1 is zoomed, and between 0 and 1 is shrunken.
   scale: PropTypes.number,
   defaultScale: PropTypes.number,
+  // Stops user from being able to zoom, but will still adhere to props.scale
+  disableZoom: PropTypes.bool,

   // The distance in pixels to translate the contents by.
   translation: PropTypes.shape({ x: PropTypes.number, y: PropTypes.number }),
   defaultTranslation: PropTypes.shape({ x: PropTypes.number, y: PropTypes.number }),

+  // Stops user from being able to pan.
+Note that translation can still be
+  // changed via zooming, in order to keep the focal point beneath the cursor.
+This prop does not change the behavior of the `translation` prop.
+  disablePan: PropTypes.bool,

   // Apply a limit to the translation in any direction in pixel values.
 The default is unbounded.
   translationBounds: PropTypes.shape({